emmajanedrews/base-template/_posts/2017-10-09-read-these-3-books-to-improve-your-business-and-yourself.md

 One of the things that we at The REllis Group do as a team is, every single quarter, we pick a book that makes a big impact—something we’ve read or heard about from someone else that impacts us personally or our business.

-**Today, I want to recommend three books that I’ve read that I believe will really impact your business as well.&nbsp;**If you don’t have a copy of one of these books, feel free to come grab one from our office, on us.
+**Today, I want to recommend three books that I’ve read that I believe will really impact your business as well.**If you don’t have a copy of one of these books, feel free to come grab one from our office, on us.

 **The first book is called “The Go-Giver” by Bob Burg**, which talks about the five principles of a giving attitude.
 It’s an easy read—I actually read it in a night, but it’s a very good read that discusses how focusing on giving, rather than taking and trying to see what you can gain from a certain situation, can really impact someone’s life and your business.